RynAgain/DuckWeather/README.md

 Copy the WetDuck.py into the same folder as your program.
 Then import it as you would.

 ## Methods
+Still building these out, examples can be found in the example workbook.

 # DevLogs
+### Method Todo List (data can be accessed the hard way already)
+- Daily weather methods
+- hourly weather methods
+- check for rain in next 12 hrs
+- check for next rain event
+- error handling
+-

 ### 11/4/2022
 - added new methods